SK Innovation to set up battery factory in Hungary

 With the new plant the group is forming SK Battery Hungary, which is expected to start mass-producing and supplying the batteries from early 2020.
 The new set up will have a capacity of 7.5 GWh per year, which would enable the company to supply batteries up to 250’000 electric or hybrid vehicles.

-SK Innovation plans to invest a total of KRW 840.2 billion (ERU 641.46 million) until 2022 in this venture, the company states in a press release.
+SK Innovation plans to invest a total of KRW 840.2 billion (EUR 641.46 million) until 2022 in this venture, the company states in a press release.

 With the new plant the group is forming SK Battery Hungary, which is expected to start mass-producing and supplying the batteries from early 2020.
 The new set up will have a capacity of 7.5 GWh per year, which would enable the company to supply batteries up to 250’000 electric or hybrid vehicles.